 - Treatment of dyslexia

 - Treatment of obesity

 - Treatment of kidney disease

 - Treatment of osteoporosis

 No it’s not an excuse to chow down on Yakult yoghurts and fruit corners (always the first response from clients, “can I just eat flavoured yoghurts?”)
 Probiotics contain live bacteria that are extremely beneficial to your digestive and overall health.
-They help to maintain balance between good and bad bacteria in your gut.
-Your gut is the interface between your input (nutritionally) and the body’s out put.
-Poor gut health can negatively effect overall health, wellness, vitality, body composition, energy and moods.
-I cannot stress enough how important it is to keep well functioning and healthy gut.
+They help to maintain a balance between good and bad bacteria in your gut.
+Your gut is the interface between your input (nutritionally) and the body’s output.
+Poor gut health can negatively affect overall health, wellness, vitality, body composition, energy and moods.
+I cannot stress enough how important it is to keep a well functioning and healthy gut.
 More on how and why to do this in a later blog.
 Probiotics help to maintain digestive motility.

-Other benefits include but aren’t limited to aiding in treatment of:
+Other benefits include but aren’t limited to aiding in the treatment of:

 - Irritable bowel syndrome

 - Issues caused by viruses, bacteria, or parasites